Imagine entering your salon on a regular morning.

 When you design your ridiculously good Facebook ad offer, you should not expect to make a big profit at the new client’s first visit to your salon.
 And this is fine.

-You need to take the full lifetime value of a salon client into account when you calculate your return on investment (ROI) for your Facebook promotion.
+You need to consider a salon client’s full lifetime value when calculating your return on investment (ROI) for your Facebook promotion.
 That is, let’s say 50% of those who go for the offer also become loyal clients.
 And let’s say your average loyal customer spends $100/ visit and (on average) visits your salon 5 times.
 Then the value of each new customer is $500.

 Let’s say you were to give a 30% discount on the first visit and that your Facebook advertising cost is on average $10 to get a client in the chair.
 Then your total cost will be $40 for a return of $500.
 That’s an ROI above 12!